-Michelle Malkin posts this morning on mobility in the blogosphere, pointing out that contrary to conventional wisdom, there is actual change in the top ranked blogs over time.
+Michelle Malkin posts this morning on in the blogosphere, pointing out that contrary to conventional wisdom, there is actual change in the top ranked blogs over time.

 With Michelle’s post prompting me, I decided to reach back into the Ecosystem’s historical database and check out what the Top 30 (“Higher Beings” and “Mortal Humans”) looks like today as compared to six months ago (May 7, 2004).

 |Blog||November Rank||May Rank|